 In summary, the top considerations when choosing a good Internet security or antivirus software program include:

-- What features are included (firewalls, anti-spyware, anti-malware, anti-phishing and anti-spam being the primary features you will want to consider).
+- What features are included (firewalls, anti-spyware software, anti-malware software, anti-phishing and anti-spam being the primary features you will want to consider).
+There are other features to take into account, such.

 Antivirus Software Review Recap